Tom-stack3/codeChecker/README.md

 It searches for some coding style problems (listed at the end of the file).
 In addition to that, it prints data about your code.\
 **Currently works only on c and c++ files.**

+* If you know how to run python scripts, you are more than welcomed to download the python script and run it.
+* If you don't know how to run python files, read this [Tutorial](https://github.com/Tom-stack3/codeChecker/blob/main/HOW_RUN_EXE.md)

 *Originally made for course 89-110 Introduction to Computer Science, in Bar Ilan University.*

 ## Data printed in the end: